 About the Founder: Sonia Trehan studied religion at Columbia University and she believes that this has heavily impacted her approach to fashion and her RUH collective.
 Sonia places great importance in letting the products attract the type of people who have the same outlook and approach to sentiments and life as her.
 She states beautifully, “We don't see community building as a cultivated activity, but as a natural consequence of the kind of brand we want to create.”

-Business: A women’s ready-to-wear brand that specialises in being unique and stylish.
+Business: A women’s ready-to-wear brand that specializes in being unique and stylish.
 Rather than assimilating into the fast fashion market, RUH attempts to keep nostalgic and stylish aspects of clothing and lifestyle.
-A huge aspect of RUH is multi-layered privacy, human interactions and experiences.
-The careful and delicate approach and integrity means it permeates in all aspects of the business, from the design to the marketing.
+A huge aspect of RUH is multi-layered privacy, human interactions, and experiences.
+The careful and delicate approach and integrity mean it permeates all aspects of the business, from the design to the marketing.

 How to find her: LinkedIn, Twitter, Instagram, Website

 Credit: @o_salha on Twitter

 Vision: “Being volunteer-led by people from all backgrounds, Ramadan Tent Project is perfectly positioned to help your organization or group make the most of the month of Ramadan.
 We are pleased to introduce a program of seminars and talks to aid in your knowledge and understanding of the month of fasting, contemplation, revitalization, and prayer.”

 About the Founder: Omar Salha studied at SOAS University of London in Russel Square, a bustling spot in Central London.
 He is a MA graduate in ; International Studies and Diplomacy and also has a Ph.D. in the study of ‘Integration of Muslims in British Society.
 He taught at SOAS university, Foundation of International Education, and is a Faculty Member for the Islamophobia Research and Documentation Project (IRDP) at the University of California in San Francisco, Berkeley USA.